-In use case 3c.2, a service is provided by the Service Provider to the Human Service Consumer.
+In use case 3.2, a service is provided by the Service Provider to the Human Service Consumer.
 Identity info is held at the Identity Provider.
-The Service Consuming Entity has been delegated by the Entitled Party, and delegation evidence is registered at an Authorisation Registry.
-Authorisation info is held at another Authorisation Registry.
+Authorisation info is registered in an Authorisation Registry.

 Delegation info PIP

 No delegation Service Provider Entitled Party Authorisation Reg

-Auth info PIP Service Provider 3 3a 3b 3с
+Auth info Service Provider 3 3a 3b 3c

 Entitled Party 3.1 3a.1 3b.1 3c.1

 Authorisation Reg 3.2 3a.2 3b.2 3c.2

-ldentity Provider 3.3 3a.3 3b.3 3c.3
+Identity Provider 3.3 3a.3 3b.3 3c.3

-The Identity Provider cannot hold explicit authorisation info, but it can hold info about a Human Service Consumer's identity that implies authorisation - i.e. 'working for truck company X'
+^{}The Identity Provider cannot hold explicit authorisation info, but it can hold info about a Human Service Consumer's identity that implies authorisation - i.e. 'working for truck company X'

-As no delegation takes place, the Entitled Party is also the Service Consuming Entity.
+As no delegation takes place, the Entitled Party is also the Service Consumer.

-Note that an Identity Broker can be introduced to broker the relation between the Service Provider and the Identity Provider(s) and/or the Service Provider and the Authorisation Registry(s).
+Note that an Identity Broker is introduced to broker the relation between the Service Provider and the Identity Provider(s) and/or the Service Provider and the Authorisation Registry(s).
 This is optional and useful in situations with several Identity Providers and/or Authorisation Registries.

-- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consuming Entity has and manages its own authorisation information indicating which Human Service Consumers are authorised to act on its behalf; - The Service Consuming Entity registers the authorisation information at the Authorisation Registry; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - The Authorisation Registry is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Authorisation Registry; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Identity Broker is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Broker; - The Identity Broker knows which Authorisation Registry to request the authorisation evidence from; - The Human Service Consumer has been issued identity credentials by the Identity Provider. - In this use case the Entitled Party is also the Service Consuming Entity.
+- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer has and manages its own authorisation information indicating which Human Service Consumers are authorised to act on its behalf; - The delegation/authorisation responsible at the Service Consumer registers the authorisation information in an Authorisation Registry; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - The Authorisation Registry is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Authorisation Registry; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Identity Broker is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Broker; - The Identity Broker knows which Authorisation Registry to request the authorisation evidence from: - The Human Service Consumer has been issued identity credentials by the Identity Provider.